scottatron-wd/github-as-s3/readme.md

 # these are the defaults defined in application.go
 GIT_USERNAME=GHS3
 GIT_EMAIL=bot@ghs3.com

+# git branch configuration (optional)
+# default branch to use for all repository operations
+GHS3_DEFAULT_BRANCH=master

 # local repository mode (optional)
 # when set, operates on the local git repository without remote operations